laserpants/sagacious-cpp/README.md

 }
 ```

 This output of this program is `0`.
+The lvalue reference declarator (&) is a syntactic addition that doesn't exist in C.

 ## Functional programming
 ### Lambda expressions